 Test your wireframe

-Finally, when your wireframe is complete, you can then carry out usability testing, test the functionality of the website layout that you have created.
+Finally, when your wireframe is complete, test the functionality of the website layout that you have created.
+There are new AI-powered UI testing tools available specifically for this purpose.

 Meet with your team to share feedback and discuss possible revisions.
 Many development teams also carry out usability testing, which involves testing wireframes through a focus group that represents potential end-users.